Your Gift to the World

 You’re probably wondering, "how in the hell can feeling devalued and living a life of physical/sexual abuse, and living a life of isolation be a gift??!!"

-Did I mention, I was also bullied from 6-14 years old.
+I also failed to mention, I was also bullied from 6-14 years old.
+I was too easy of a target.
 Each day I had the shit kicked out of me when I walked to and from school (it was a long walk too, for a kid anyway).

 It’s what you did in the 80's and 90’s... you walked to school.